GlobalAppTesting/qatest/README.md

 To run tests please install

-gem install capybara
+`gem install capybara`
-gem install cucumber
+`gem install cucumber`
-Gem install site_prism
+`gem install site_prism`
-gem install selenium-webdriver
+`gem install selenium-webdriver`
-Gem install pry
+`gem install pry`

-Or use
+Or use:

 `bundle install`

+on mac OSX you can install geckodriver using homebrew:

-`brew install geckodriver` for mac osx to have firefox webdriver
+`brew install geckodriver`

-for all test just type cucumber in `console` for scenarios only for CI like basic tests `cucumber --tags=@basic`
+for all test just type `cucumber` in console for scenarios only for CI like basic tests `cucumber --tags=@basic`